Kumard8x/Project_3_Heart_Disease/README.md

 ## How to access the live ML app:
 Click one below link.

-Note if app is sleeping.
+Note: if app is sleeping.
 Please click on `Yes, Get this app back up`

 **Streamlit App**: https://project-3-heart-disease.streamlit.app/